NxtGen appointed as Check Point Software Technologies' first India-based managed security service provider | Business

 NxtGen appointed as Check Point Software Technologies' first India-based managed security service provider

-NxtGen, a leading cloud-based service and data centre provider in India, has appointed Check Point Software Technologies' first India-based managed security services provider (MSSP) partner and will offer Check Point Software cybersecurity solutions as managed services along with its data centre and cloud services.
+NxtGen, a leading cloud-based service and data centre provider in India, has been appointed as Check Point Software Technologies' first India-based managed security services provider (MSSP) partner and will offer Check Point Software cybersecurity solutions as managed services along with its data centre and cloud services.
+This collaboration will enable organizations of all sizes to enjoy the benefits of protection within data centre and cloud environments through a single point of contact while experiencing savings in operating expenses (OPEX) and improved security posture.

 - Country: